 The FY 2021 submission to the NSF's 10-Big Idea WoU-MMA program followed the successful proposal from the previous year to enhance DKIST capabilities for collaborating with the inner heliospheric missions Parker Solar Probe (PSP) and Solar Orbiter.
 On this occasion, the FY 2021 supplement targeted new data products that incorporate novel observations from DKIST and NISP to improve current coronal and heliospheric modeling efforts.
 Synoptic magnetograms combining GONG and Solar Orbiter data will provide a more up-to-date boundary input for coronal modeling (see Figure 1-2).
 The revolutionary DKIST coronal magnetic field measurements will serve as benchmarks to contrast with these models.
 For this comparison to be useful, significant coverage of the solar corona is needed, and the proposal includes the definition of the appropriate set of coronal synoptic observations.
 The degree of improvement achieved using these novel data will be validated using the near-Sun in-situ measurements of the two spacecraft.
-The funds span three years, including the total solar Orbiter in quadrature as seen from Earth.
+The funds span three years, including the total solar eclipse in April 2024, crossing the continental US from south to north.
+The eclipse occurs with PSP and Solar Orbiter in quadrature as seen from Earth.
 This configuration of the spacecrafts represents an excellent opportunity to validate the predictions based on the new data products.